Fast ForWord Program

-Because most learning issues stem from one or more of these cognitive skill gaps, Fast ForWord is able to help reading fluency and reading comprehension in children 5+ years of age, teenagers and adults.
+Fast ForWord is able to help reading fluency and reading comprehension in children, teenagers and adults.
 In addition, it can significantly help learning difficulties, including dyslexia, auditory processing disorder and inattentive ADD.
 The program can also be helpful for students who have autism.

-Fast ForWord taps into neuroplasticity, the ability of the brain to change, just like physical muscle.
+Fast ForWord in an intervention that taps into neuroplasticity, the ability of the brain to change.
 Its exercises ask students to make hundreds of increasingly complex decisions in quick succession.
-This creates a ladder to higher function, new neural connections and consequently, new learning abilities that transfer into better reading and learning.
+This creates a ladder to higher function, new neural connections and consequently new learning abilities.

-The Fast ForWord program series incorporates key neuroscience principles.
+The Fast ForWord program applies neuroscience principles.
 One feature is shaping, stimulating higher function through more challenging tasks in tiny incremental steps, like physical training.
-Another important element is simultaneous activity, where skills are trained together in a way that carries over into daily life where learning is integrated.
-Consequently, the gains endure.
+Another important element is simultaneous activity, where skills are trained together.

 30+ Years of Research

-Four highly regarded neuroscientists led this research over a 30 year period.
-They were Dr. Michael Merzenich and Bill Jenkins at the University of California, San Francisco, and Paula Tallal and Steven Miller at Rutgers University.
+The neuroscientists were Dr. Michael Merzenich and Bill Jenkins at the University of California, San Francisco, and Paula Tallal and Steven Miller at Rutgers University.
 After publishing their initial findings in Science, the scientists persuaded several world-renowned universities to contribute and review data in randomized controlled studies.
 These and other studies validate the premise that language processing skills are the key to better learning and reading efficiency.

-There have been 240+ Fast ForWord research studies in total, most of which show substantial student gains while on and after completing the program.
-Several studies however, did yield disappointing results for a variety of unusual reasons.
-This include cases of inappropriate student selection — not all children are candidates for Fast ForWord.
-In addition, a couple of studies imposed hands-off supervision rules (to “replicate real world conditions) that we know from personal experience will undermine Fast ForWord results.
+There have been 240+ Fast ForWord research studies in total, most of which show substantial student gains.
+Several studies however, did yield disappointing results for a variety of unusual reasons reviewed here.

-Nevertheless, the vast majority of studies show gains of 1-2 years in 3-4 months.
-Gemm Learning students exceed this national average gain due to our higher service levels and our slightly longer average service period.
+The average across all studies is a gain of 1-2 years in 3-4 months.
+Gemm Learning students exceed this national average gain because:

 Find Out If We Can Help You or Your Child